cloudmesh-community/hid-sp18-523/paper/paper.md

 Apply inbuilt aggregate function on fields as needed

-Save the card.
+Save card.
 Move to dashboard if needed.

 Give access and share your visualization card with concerned users.